SeyedHamidreza/cognitive_robotics_manipulation/README.md

       - In the ***environment/env.py*** file, we have provided a parameter namely ***SIMULATION_STEP_DELAY*** to control the speed of the simulator, this parameter should be tuned based on your hardware.

-      - After performing all the experiments, a summary of the results will be visualized and saved in the ***results*** folder.
+      - After performing each experiment, a summary of the results will be visualized and saved in the ***results*** folder.

       - Furthermore, you can check the output of the network by setting the ***--save-network-output=True***.
 The output will be saved into the ***network_output*** folder